 Rice is white because its husk and bran have been removed, thus revealing the inner white seed.
 When the bran is still on the rice, the rice appears brown.
-The removal of the bran, husk, and germ make white rice easier to cook, easier to digest and give it a neutral flavor that will pair well with all dishes.
+The removal of the bran, husk, and germ makes white rice easier to cook, easier to digest, and gives it a neutral flavor that will pair well with all dishes.

 The downside to this is that the starch in the rice is exposed more quickly, leading to rice that is more sticky and must be washed before cooking.

 Before rice is processed, the grains still have the husk, bran, and germ on them.
 Through hulling and polishing the outer coatings of the rice are removed.

 When rice still has the bran left on it, it’s brown rice.
 This type of rice cooks more slowly (about twice as slow) but has more dietary fiber and releases starch much slower.
 The result is a much less sticky rice, and a distinctly nutty and slightly woody flavor due to the presence of the bran.

 Because of all this, white rice is the preferred rice when it comes to ease of cooking, manipulating it into different shapes (like sushi), or simply feeding many people at once.

 White rice is sticky, which is useful in some dishes

 Because white rice has much more starch exposed on the outer layer, it easily becomes very sticky.
 Of course not all white rice is the same level of stickiness, because that is decided by its overall starch level.
 For example basmati rice is just as white as arborio rice, yet the grains are much less clumpy than arborio.

 For sushi rice, a sticky rice is ideal because it keeps all the ingredients nicely tucked in.
 In risotto a sticky rice contributes to the creaminess of the dish.
 In rice pudding, the extra starch also brings creaminess that would otherwise not be present.